top of page

 of the people who may be killed without a fine, are infants.
 The infant may be strangled by the mother and only if the infant was forced out the uterus

 Some historians plea for a bit different understanding of this, indeed, difficult to understand law.
 They argue that in general it was at the discretion of the mother to let her infant die, as long as it had not been fed yet.
 This would align with the ninth-century Vita Liudgeri, where this practice in Frisia is mentioned.
 In this document the mother of Saint Ludger, named Liafburch, was saved as a new-born from being killed by her grandmother because neighbours put honey on the lips of little Liafburch.
 Having received nutrition, no longer infant Liafburch could be killed by her mother without being punished for it.
 Therefore, Ludger could be born later.
 He in his turn, would convert the Frisians to Christianity, etc. The rest is history.
 It got the ball rolling to the exemplary persons we are today.
-For more about this saint and the conversion, read our post Liudger, the first Frisian apostle.
+For more about this saint and the conversion, read our blog post Liudger, the first Frisian apostle.

 We leave the precise historical and linguistic discussions aside, and conclude at this place there were evidently circumstances which could justify killing an infant and, moreover, that this was the authority of women.
 Not that of men.
 They didn't have this right.
 To address the reader's dismay, the practice of filicide isn't as barbaric and inconceivable as you might think at first.
 By no means it was comparable with Saturn devouring his son as painted by Goya.
 Instead, harsh and tough decisions had to be made in the past.
 A time without social healthcare, not even your basic Obama Care.
 A community had to consider, for example, whether or not a disformed child could be fed and raised.
 Lastly, Frisian law was different compared with that of its Scandinavian neighbours.
 There, it was the men who had the right to kill a new-born infant, and not the women.